nikldev0/plantcode/content/frontend/mastering-the-typescript-compiler/index.md

 ---
-title: "Mastering the TypeScript Compiler"
+title: "Understanding the TypeScript Compiler"
 date: 2021-07-05T08:24:46+01:00
 draft: false
 subtitle: "tsc or not tsc?"